popsolutions/openventilator/05_Electronics/IntervalAndVoltageMotorController/Instructions.md

 Alternatively take an LM338.
 It gives a higher voltage drop, but this doesn't matter for most motors as they run fast enough anyway.

-If you cannot get the above regulators and you need **only smaller air volume such as for children**, you can use a regulator that can do only 3A.
-In this case you can choose to use an LD1085 or LM1085-ADJ (same but 3A), an or LM350 (higher voltage drop and only 3A).
+If your test purposes can be achieved with smaller air volumes (in the range of children) you can choose to use a regulator that is only capable of delivering 3 A. In this case you can choose to use an LD1085 or LM1085-ADJ (same but 3A), an or LM350 (higher voltage drop and only 3A).

 All mentioned regulators are pin compatible with the well-known LM317 (which is only rated 1.5A, not enough).
 You need a low-drop regulator if your motor rotates slowly for a given voltage (such as the Mercedes Sprinter motor) and therefore might need all the voltage we can give it.